Kathryn Mariucci, CPIA, RBP

 When using an anesthetic vaporizer, waste gas should be scavenged actively through a house vacuum, passively using a charcoal canister, or actively and passively [e.g., active anesthetic evacuation system (A.E.S., Surgivet) feeding a charcoal canister].
 Endotracheal tubes should have cuffs to prevent leakage, and animal face masks should fit snugly.

-When using the open-drop method (e.g., closed jar containing gauze with anesthetic dripped on it), best practice is to perform this work in a certified fume hood.
-Care should be taken to ensure that the liquid anesthetic does not directly contact the animal.
+When using the open-drop method (e.g., a closed jar containing gauze with anesthetic dripped on it),

 Worker Exposure Monitoring